09sosa90/WHSTechNotes/journal.md

 my opinion on it is that it was very broing.
 # february 23, 2026
 AI-powered computer vision had the biggest impact on the 2026 Winter Olympics by ensuring fairness through objective, data-driven officiating that reduces human error.
 Implemented in figure skating, 8K camera networks processed metrics on jumps and rotations in under a tenth of a second, providing an objective layer of truth to eliminate judging bias.
 While concerns exist regarding a potential reduction in artistic flair, the technology significantly enhanced the accuracy of competition.
+# march 23, 2026
+The odds of picking a perfect March Madness bracket are extremely low, yet many people still try to predict game outcomes.
+Think about your own bracket and the results from the first weekend of the tournament.

+Respond to the following:

+How did you choose your bracket (data, opinions, guessing, etc.), and how is it performing so far- chose it by using my knowledge, its going decent
+What results from the first weekend surprised you, and why?byu losing because they so good How might using data (such as team stats, rankings, or net ratings) improve predictions? u can see the stats and make good predections
+How could a computer program use this type of data to make better predictions than a person guessing?ai knwos more What types of programming or technology jobs might involve working with sports data like this?ai comptuers and phones